What is SEUCK?

 programming strings of code, and assembling the instructions to a full

-order for the user to create a brand new C64 game, a series of built in
+to create a brand new C64 game without having to code anything.
+Basically a series of built in

 allowed you to create your own sprites, and